It is helpful to consider ways to rebuild our relationships at work and kindness will surely play its part.

 5 steps to rebuild and strengthen your relationships at work

-We are social beings and wonderful though it is to have been able to communicate in the virtual world so readily over the past few weeks, we have also become aware of what we are missing out on.
+We are social beings and wonderful though it is to have been able to communicate in the virtual world so readily over the past months, we have also become aware of what we are missing out on.

 We know from Albert Mehrabian’s research that the words we exchange form about 7% of the communication we receive from each other, with body language and tone of voice doing the lion’s share of the work (55% and 38% respectively).